ArronBeale/ArronBeale/README.md

 my name is Arron.

 I am a Full Stack Developer with a Diploma in Full Stack Software Development from Code Institute.
-Currently I work for a large multinational called Air Liquide which specializes in gases.
+Currently I am working for [Dazult](https://www.dazult.com/) as a Junior Software Developer.

 Visit my LinkedIn and connect with me:
 <a href="https://www.linkedin.com/in/arronbeale/">